alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

-# Migrate from Amazon Redshift to HybridDB for PostgreSQL
+# Migrating from Amazon Redshift to HybridDB for PostgreSQL
 Describe overall process of migration from AWS Redshift to Alibaba Cloud HybridDB for PostgreSQL

-# 0. Introduction
+## Introduction
 In this document, it will describe how to migrate data from AWS Redshift to HybridDB for PostgreSQL.

-# 1. Data migration architecture and overall procedure
+## Data migration architecture and overall procedure

 In general, this migration process includes the following process:
 1. Alibaba Cloud related product selection and environment construction, mainly HybridDB for PostgreSQL and OSS;